MashyBasker/zinc/docs/README.md

 # Documentation

-Adding documentation and implementation details for Simple Lang
+Adding documentation and implementation details for Zinc